Restoring Worship (Ezra 3)

 There's a reason, and the reason is this.
 We're going to worship something, and it's either going to be an idol or God.
 That's why they moved so quickly to worship God, because they understood that if they didn't that they would end up worshiping idols instead.

 We look at that and think, "How primitive!"
-And it is primitive.
+It is primitive.
 For years in exile, Judah was surrounded by hundreds of idols.
 Everywhere they turned they were confronted with every kind of idol.
 They saw the only two choices as worship idols, or worship God.
 It's binary; it's simple.

 Today we believe that we are a little more sophisticated, but today I want you to consider that we really aren't all that different.
 There was a book review in the New York Times in April about a memoir called Easter Everywhere.
 It's about the spiritual journey of a woman named Darcey Steinke who lives in Brooklyn.
 The book describes some of the deep longings of her life.